squamtech/squamtech.github.io/README.md

 ## What?

-A forum and for discussions and meatspace gatherings of like minded individuals in the Sea-ToSky / Squamish area.
-Birds of a feather if woyu will , interested in all things tech.
+A forum and for discussions and in-person gatherings of like minded individuals in the Sea-ToSky / Squamish area.
+Birds of a feather, if you will, interested in all things tech.

-## Where?

-Squamish, British Columbia, Canada - We aim to meet at local venues in Squamish, either co-working spaces, local companies that volutneer their space or local establishments that can cater to social gatherings.

 ## When?